davidfliu/Mortgage-Calculator/README.md

-# Mortgage-Calculator
+Simple Mortgage Calculator written in Python.

-Simple Mortgage Calculator written in Python
+Calculates payments based on four inputs: principal, payment term, annual interest rate, and if anniversary payments are made.